 - Negotiating operating leases, financing leases and security agreement financing for domestic and cross-border acquisitions.

-- Advising clients in the ownership and operation structuring of their private/corporate aircraft operations, including personal use issues, flying candidates for elected office, corporate aircraft use policies, U.S. registration of foreign-owned/operated aircraft, establishing an owner trust for registration, and foreign registration of aircraft and non-U.S. aircraft operations.
+- Advising clients in the ownership and operation structuring of their private/corporate aircraft operations, including personal use issues, dry leases, time-sharing, joint ownership and interchange agreements, flying candidates for elected office, corporate aircraft use policies, U.S. registration of foreign-owned/operated aircraft, establishing an owner trust for registration, and foreign registration of aircraft and non-U.S. aircraft operations.

-- Counseling clients on federal and state tax issues relating to aviation, including federal excise tax issues, state sales and use tax matters, depreciation issues, and IRC § 1031 tax-deferred property exchanges.
+- Counseling clients on federal and state tax issues relating to aviation, including federal excise tax issues, state sales and use tax matters, and depreciation issues.

 - Counseling Part 135 operators on regulatory compliance issues such as drug and alcohol policy compliance, rest and duty, aircraft conformity and obtaining Letters of Authorization for Part 135 and Part 91 operations.